HoloSuite Maya Tools Skinning Example¶

 Name your Export in the Output Sequence Filename Field.
 Select Workflows as the Output sequence type and Select Maya as the Export type.

 Large frame ranges can cause poor performance in Maya.
 “The Max frames per FBX” setting specifies a limit on the number of frames in an individual fbx file.
-This will break up your data to the nearest SSDR segment.
+This will break up your data to the nearest compressed mesh segment.
 Set this to a number between 100-300.

 In the folder containing your Maya workflow exports create a new folder for each individual FBX.